GIScience/openrouteservice/docs/installation/Running-with-Docker.md

 There are multiple ways with docker to quickly have a running instance.

-1. Recommended: Run with `docker compose` for a specific ors version
+1. Recommended: Run a specific ors version using `docker compose`

 ```bash
 # For example for the latest release